 Working out is a great way to work up a sweat.
 Unfortunately, that sweat can exacerbate acne issues you are currently facing.
 Sweat can make its way into your pores and work in tandem with oil and dirt to create blackheads.
 Ideally, you should wash your face after every workout.
 This will ensure that sweat does not intertwine with dirt and grime to irritate your skin.

 When washing your face, you should avoid using hot water on your skin and use lukewarm water instead.
-After wetting your skin, use a cleanser and then gently pat your skin dry.
+After wetting your skin, use a cleanser, and then gently pat your skin dry.
 Once your skin is clean, you can apply toner or facial mist for added benefit.
 If you’re on the go, pack cleansing cloths in your gym bag for quick and effective cleansing.
-Washing your face every time you come home from the gym will help your skin for years to come.

 A lot of women get home after a long day and just want to go straight to bed.
 Before you do that, you should take the time to remove all of the makeup from your face.
 If you leave makeup on overnight, your skin is less able to breathe, and oil can begin to build up.
 In other words, a blackhead breakout is imminent.